Kawakado Station: Platforms

-Adjacent stations

 History

 The station opened on 16 December 1934, initially as an unstaffed station.
 It became a staffed station on 17 May 1965.
 A second platform and passing loop was added in August 1987.

 Platform edge sensors and TV monitors were installed in 2008 ahead of the start of driver-only operation on the Ogose Line from June 2008.

 From 17 March 2012, station numbering was introduced on the Tōbu Ogose Line, with Kawakado Station becoming "TJ-43".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 14,584 passengers daily.

 Surrounding area

 The station is close to the campuses of three universities: Josai University, Meikai University (Sakado Campus), and Nihon Institute of Medical Science.
 The large number of students using the line makes this station the busiest on the Ogose Line second only to Sakado Station.
 The station is also close to the Saitama Heisei Junior and Senior High Schools.